-Download the relevant application below and submit the application form and supplemental documents in one (1) PDF Document ONLY to the attention of the Scholarship Committee by April 3, 2018 to: firstname.lastname@example.org.
+Download the relevant application below and submit the application form and supplemental documents in one (1) PDF Document ONLY to the attention of the Scholarship Committee by (2019 date to be advised) to: email@example.com.

 All applications will receive an acknowledgement of receipt by email.
 Applications that do not meet the eligibility criteria, are incomplete, or are received after the deadline will not be considered.

 Applications are reviewed by the Scholarship Committee along with Scholarship Fund Holders.
 The successful recipient's school is informed directly and recipients are presented with a congratulatory letter at their respective commencement ceremony detailing how to claim the scholarship.

 This scholarship is awarded to a student who possesses the character and qualities exemplified by Brad Bowles: enthusiasm, superior athletic commitment, demonstrated academic effort, camaraderie and team spirit.
 This scholarship is awarded to a West Vancouver Secondary student who currently resides in West Vancouver and is enrolling in a post-secondary institution in B.C.